lsu-ddem/video-game-design/content/2_Godot/1_Download the Engine/index.md

 title: Downloading the Engine
 weight: 1
 ---
-# To download Godot -
+# How to Download Godot:

 Go to www.godotengine.org